lorainemg/ml-questions/Carnegie Mellon University (CMU)/unsupervised.md

 1. How can we use co-training in this case (what are the two classifiers) ?

-   *Co-training partitions the feature space into two separate sets and uses these sets to construct independent classifiers.
+   **Answer:** *Co-training partitions the feature space into two separate sets and uses these sets to construct independent classifiers.
 Here, the most natural way is to use one classifier (a Gaussian) for the x axis and the second (another Gaussian) using the y axis.*

 2. We would like to use re-weighting of unlabeled data to improve the classification performance.
 Reweighting will be done by placing a the dashed circle on each of the labeled data points and counting the number of unlabeled data points in that circle.
 Next, a Gaussian classifier is run with the new weights computed.